 Rabbits are naturally timid; avoid sudden movements and loud noises.
 Do not yell at your rabbit.
 Unless your rabbit is already comfortable with your dog or cat, don’t let them in the room during playtime, and try to minimize dog barking.

-*Speak softly & happily whenever you are with your rabbit, even just to clean their cages.
-Some rabbits also respond to rhythmic talking like reading aloud.
+Speak softly & happily whenever you are with your rabbit, even just to clean their cages.
+Some rabbits also respond to rhythmic talking like reading aloud and singing.
 My rabbits enjoy singing & music.
 You want your rabbit to associate you with feeling safe

 Do not try to rough house with your rabbit.
 He will likely just become frightened.

 Rabbit Games & Toys to Try

 Spend some time observing your rabbit to see what her play personality is.
 Rabbits like games that cater to their natural instincts.
 Rabbits are not dogs, they don’t play games like fetch or tug.
-Some rabbits like knocking things over, some like to steal things and then run off, some like shredding & digging, some like throwing things, some enjoy figuring out puzzles
+Some rabbits like knocking things over, some like to steal things and then run off, some like shredding & digging, some like throwing things, and some enjoy figuring out puzzles

-Furry bunny thief: lay on the floor with an envelope, stick, or other small object in your hand and let her steal it, take it back and repeat.
+Lay on the floor with an envelope, stick, or other small object in your hand and let her steal it.
+Gently take it back and repeat.
 Sit with an apple slice or other treat in your open palm and let your bunny take it.

-Furry destroyers: fill a shoe box with shredded paper and let her go to town, give her a straw mat to dig at.
+Fill a shoe box with shredded paper and let her go to town.
+Give her a straw mat to dig at.
 Let them shred a newspaper or phone book.
 Set up cardboard boxes for them to hide in and chew on